capitanfuturo/capitanfuturo.github.io/content/blog/2019-12-16-psm-i-scrum-master/index.md

 ## Copyright

 ©2017 Ken Schwaber and Jeff Sutherland.
-Offered for license under the Attribution Share-Alike license of Creative Commons, accessible at http://creativecommons.org/licenses/by-sa/4.0/legalcode and also described in summary form at http://creativecommons.org/licenses/by-sa/4.0/.
+Offered for license under the [Attribution Share-Alike license of Creative Commons](http://creativecommons.org/licenses/by-sa/4.0/legalcode) and also described in [summary form](http://creativecommons.org/licenses/by-sa/4.0/).
 By utilizing this Scrum Guide, you acknowledge and agree that you have read and agree to be bound by the terms of the Attribution Share-Alike license of Creative Commons.

 > Scrum’s roles, events, artifacts, and rules are immutable and although implementing only parts of Scrum is possible, the result is not Scrum.
 (The Scrum Guide)